leekokhow/MLOpsPy/README.md

 ### Setup steps for this example

+0. Create an Azure DevOps account, install the Machine Learning (by Microsoft DevLabs) extension.

 1. Create an Azure DevOps project and named it as "MLOpsPy", launch this project and proceed the following steps.

 2. Create the variables in "devopsforai-aml-vg" group.
 Take note to change BASE_NAME to a unique name.